-As discussed in Note 18 to the financial statements, the District has restated beginning net position of the governmental and business-type activities financial statements to reflect the allocation of the GASB Statement No. 68, Accounting and Financial Reporting for Pension (net pension liability and related deferred inflows/outflows) and GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pension (other postemployment benefit obligations), and to reflect furniture and equipment balances and corresponding depreciation.
+As discussed in Note 18 to the financial statements, the District has restated beginning net position of the government-wide and business-type activities financial statements to reflect furniture and equipment balances and corresponding depreciation.
+Our opinion is not modified with respect to this matter.